radius-project/design-notes/cli/2024-06-04-aws-irsa-support.md

 ### User scenarios

-As a user, I should be able to configure IRSA with Radius for managing AWS resources.
+As a user, I should be able to configure Radius with IRSA for managing AWS resources.

 ## Design

 ### High Level Design for IRSA

-During installation, user can enable IRSA for AWS by by choosing "IRSA" option while configuring AWS provider and providing the Role ARN.
-Then, service-accounts will be annotated with role arn, similar to `amazonaws.com/role-arn: arn:aws:iam::123456789012:role/rad-role`.
-This allows the service-account to assume the specified role.
-A trust relation between the annotated service-accounts in the specified namespace with the specified OIDC provider is established this way.
+During installation, Radius should allow user to enable IRSA for AWS while conifguring AWS provider.
+Then the user should be able to enter the roleARN associated with desired policies which will be stored as the AWS credential.

-[Amazon EKS Pod Identity Webhook](https://github.com/aws/amazon-eks-pod-identity-webhook#amazon-eks-pod-identity-webhook) installed in cluster can inject neccessary configurations into the pods associated with these service-accounts for IRSA.

-At this point, we can use aws-sdk to work with IRSA to deploy and manage AWS resources.
-Specifically, AWS assume-role helps handle multi-tenancy.
-At a high level, the flow looks as below:
+At a high level, the full flow to setup IRSA looks as below:

-1. configure the cluster with oidc provider and create a role ex: `rad-role` with no policies.
+1. configure the cluster with oidc provider. have the role-arn configured with desired policies ready.
-2. install eks pod identity webhook.
+2. take steps to allow  `rad-role-arn` and `eks cluster : namespace: service` to trust each other using aws portal.
-3. use  `rad init` to configure radius with role-arn associated with IRSA (`rad-role-arn`).
+3. use  `rad init` to configure radius with role-arn credential. (or use rad credential later on)
-4. use `rad env update` to configure role-arn associated with the specific environment (`rad env update qa --aws-account-id <aws-account-id> --aws-region <aws-region> --aws-role-arn <qa-role-arn>`).
-This is the role to be used when user deploys from `qa` env.
-Should be configured with appropriate policies.
+4. use `rad env update` to configure provider associated with the specific environment (`rad env update qa --aws-account-id <aws-account-id> --aws-region <aws-region>`).
-5. take steps to allow  `rad-role-arn` and `qa-role-arn` trust each other.
-6. during rad deploy, radius assumes the role that is configured in the provider.
-Thus, if the user in `qa` env, policies/ credentials associated with `qa-role-arn` will be used.
+5. during rad deploy, radius assumes the role that is configured in the credential.

-7. because of step 4, multi-tenancy is made possible.
-Radius can use the irsa setup to deploy to multiple roles/accounts.
+Since oidc is configured for a cluster and not specific to a role-arn, the solution can be extended to work in multi-tenancy once we have multi credentials support.

-We will cover more details about each step in [Detailed Design](#detailed-design)
+More details about each step is covered in [Detailed Design](#detailed-design)

 IRSA works the same way on EKS as well as non-EKS clusters.